For those who relish strength on strength matchups, look no further than Candlestick Park on Saturday afternoon.

 Though Fangio didn't dial up a high volume of blitzes this year, the 49ers have consistently been able to collapse the pocket with the defensive front.

-“As long as we continue to add pressure every play, it’ll be a good matchup,” said
+"As long as we continue to add pressure every play, it'll be a good matchup," said Ahmad Brooks, who set a new career high with 7.0 sacks this year.
+"We can't give him any time in the backfield to pick away at the defense."

 Bringing heat on the quarterback has also paid dividends for the 49ers secondary this year.
 Though the 49ers are tied for seventh in the league with 42 sacks this year, they're tied for second in the NFL with 23 interceptions.